 hkireisqe (akaireomai) imperf. "you had no opportunity to show it" - you were lacking opportunity.

-oJti "[I am not saying] this" - [I do not say] that.
+oJti "[I am not saying] this" - [not] that [i speak].
 Introducing an object clause / dependent statement, indirect speech, expressing what Paul is saying.
 "I'm not saying that / I don't mean that / I'm not suggesting that ..."
 Often ouc oJti forms an elliptical construction without legw (cf. 3:12) which may mean that legw, "I say", in this clause, relates to the dependent statement and not ouc oJti, "not that"; "I am not saying that I speak with reference to [my] needs, wants."
 Still, it seems likely that legw goes with ouc oJti.
 "In mentioning this matter ....", Cassirer.

 uJsterhsin (iV ewV) "I am in need" - want, need, lack.
 Possibly just a financial need, but the reference is probably much more general.
 Paul has in mind any need.

-gar "for" - Introducing a causal clause explaining why Paul does not promote his needs.
+gar "for" - because.
+Introducing a causal clause explaining why Paul does not promote his needs.

 egw pro.
 "I" - Emphatic by use and position; "I, for my part, whatever it may be for others", O'Brien.

-emaqon (manqanw) aor. "have learned" - learnt.
+emaqon (manqanw) aor. "have learned" - learned.
 Translated as a perfect tense to express what is obviously a constative aorist where the totality of the action of learning is in view.

-einai (eimi) pres. inf. "to be" - Forming an object clause / dependent statement of perception expressing what Paul has learned.
+einai (eimi) pres. inf. "to be" - to be.
+Forming an object clause / dependent statement of perception expressing what Paul has learned.

 autarkhV (ou) "content" - content, satisfied.
 Paul is not so much self-sufficient, but rather "God-sufficient", Bruce.